What is a bulk entitlement?

 - "delivery" bulk entitlement – is an entitlement to be supplied water from another water corporation's dam or within a system which is regulated by the works of another corporation.

-A bulk entitlement is granted through an order from the Minister for Water or the Governor in Council and published in the Victoria Government Gazette.
+A bulk entitlement is granted through an order from the Minister for Environment, Climate Change and Water or the Governor in Council and published in the Victoria Government Gazette.

 Bulk entitlements can be created in two main ways: